Greater Metro Conference: Football-only alignment

 In February 2019, in conjunction with the Wisconsin Football Coaches Association, the WIAA released a sweeping football-only realignment for Wisconsin to commence with the 2020 football season and run on a two-year cycle.
 The Greater Metro Conference entered the 2020 season with eight members for football.
 Seven members were also full members of the conference (Brookfield Central, Brookfield East, Germantown, Marquette University, Menomonee Falls, Nathan Hale and Sussex Hamilton), with former full members West Allis Central returning as a football-only member.
 Full Greater Metro members Wauwatosa East and Wauwatosa West were placed into the newly revived Parkland Conference for football.
 This alignment lasted through the 2022-2023 realignment cycle before further changes were made.
-West Allis Central shifted their football affiliation to the Parkland Cofnerence, and the conference decreased to seven members for football.
+West Allis Central shifted their football affiliation to the Parkland Football Conference, and the conference decreased to seven members for football.
 The Greater Metro Conference also entered into a scheduling partnership with the Classic 8 Conference to play one interconference game per school counting towards the overall conference standings.
-For the 2026-2027 cycle, the Greater Metro Conference will be losing Nathan Hale to the Woodland Conference and Sussex Hamilton to the Classic 8.
-Franklin will be joining from the Southeast Conference and Waukesha West will be swapping affiliation with Sussex Hamilton to join the Greater Metro, which maintains its alliance with the Classic 8 for interlocking conference games.
+For the 2026-2027 cycle, the Greater Metro Conference will be losing Menomonee Falls to the North Shore Conference and Nathan Hale to the Woodland Conference.
+Catholic Memorial, associate members in the Parkland Football Conference, will be joining as their replacement and the interlocking conference schedules will now include two crossover games with the decrease in members.